Club Founded: 2012

-Wittaya Thanawatcharasanti put the goals away in 2019 which also saw Loei finish top of their regional division.
-This time, Pathumthani University, were defeated in the third-place game to see United win promotion under head coach Chumnan Pharkunthud.
+Wittaya Thanawatcharasanti put the goals away in 2019, which also saw Loei finish top of their regional division.
+This time, Pathumthani University were defeated in the third-place game to see United win promotion under head coach Chumnan Pharkunthud.

 Theeraphon Tungdee was brought in as coach at the start of 2024-25 before being replaced by Kistachai Wongsim.
+The club announced a return to the Loei Provincial Stadium in the city centre for the 2025-26 season as Tana Chanabut came in as head coach, under whom the side reached the playoffs.

 My visit